williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 {% beta %}

-Currently, while the profile image feature is in beta, when inspecting the schema, image properties are the `Object` datatype, containing an `extendedType` field with the value `Image`.
+During the profile image Beta, image property definitions in the schema are of the `Object` data type with an additional `extendedType` of `Image`.
 When a user's app profile is retrieved via the API, however, the value will be a URL (represented as a String).
 Some caveats apply:

 1) Image properties are described differently in the schema than how the data actually comes back.
-The precise way this is signaled may change; however, the discrepancy is deliberate.
-An image property is similar to a URL (in that the value is the same type), but is not a URL property.
+This discrepancy is deliberate for the time being, but is likely to change after Beta.
 Special handling rules apply (described below).

-2) During beta, the URL returned is a placeholder URL, resolving to a placeholder image.
+2) During Beta, the URL returned is a placeholder URL, resolving to a placeholder image.
 By GA, the URL returned will resolve to the image (that is, a logged in user can click it and retrieve the image).

 **Updating image property values via Users API**

 Okta does not support uploading images via the Apps API.
-As such, all operations in this API that update properties on a user work in a slightly different way when applied to image properties:
+All operations in this API that update properties on a user work in a slightly different way when applied to image properties:

 1)  When performing a full update, if the property is not passed, it is unset (if set).
 The same applies if a partial update explicitly sets it to null.